tv-share/tv-react-module-boilerplate/README.md

 </button>
 `;
 ```
 One can take a look at this and already see the error.
 There was a spacing missing in the `className` prop.
-So it's our job, to go and fix the bug.
+So it's your job to go and fix the bug.
 Running `npm test` again we get:
 ```bash
  FAIL  tests/Example.test.js
   ✕ renders correctely (22ms)